amishra138/EmployeeManagement/README.md

 * Repository Pattern
 * Domain Driven Design

+=> Added Authorization, generate JWT token from IdentityService (https://github.com/amishra138/IdentityService) and pass it in Header as Bearer Token to access authorized resources.

 Note - To use this sample app, download or clone from the url and just build the solution.
 Run this application and you will see swagger doc.

 Suggestions are always welcome!